xenses/jslib/docs/test.md

 ===========================

 test.js is a very simple testing library on the model of Perl's `Test::More`.
+It can be used in standalone test scripts (with Spidermonkey or V8) or in HTML-embedded testing.

-At the moment it provides two testing functions:
+It currently provides two testing functions:

 * `is`, which tests for equivalence
 * `isnt`, which tests for difference